David Harrison (basketball): Post-NBA career

-After leaving the Indiana Pacers after the 2007–2008 season, Harrison played basketball in China for three seasons.
+After leaving the Indiana Pacers after the 2007–2008 season, he was invited to the Minnesota Timberwolves training camp but they declined to offer him a contract. and so Harrison chose to go over to China and play there.
+He ultimately played three seasons in China.
 In the 2011–2012 season, he played for the NBA D-League team Reno Bighorns.
 In 2012, he also played for the Dallas Mavericks summer league team.
-After struggling with financial problems, Harrison took a job at McDonald's in August 2013.
-However, he left his position after two weeks.
-Currently, Harrison trades stocks in order to provide for his family.
-Harrison also has a small mobile game application company, Kage Media Groups LLC, but he lacks the funding to make this a profitable means for him and his family.
+After experiencing financial struggles, Harrison took a job at McDonald's in August 2013.
+However, he left his position after two weeks because customers hounded him with questions to such an extent that taking orders took as long as 40 minutes.
+He had developed a mobile game application company named Kage Media Groups LLC, but he couldn't secure investment to bring the games to market.
+And so Harrison got a job working for Morgan Stanley as a financial adviser but quit when realizing that his day job conflicted with the project he and Chris Yim were developing to provide banking options for companies in the marijuana business.
+That company became Token HiFi which was founded with assistance from former New York representative Dan Donovan.

-Return to professional basketball
+Basketball comeback

 On September 14, 2015, Harrison decided to return to basketball and signed with the Las Vegas Dealers of the upcoming AmeriLeague.
 However, the league folded after it was discovered the founder was a con-artist.

 Personal life

-Harrison currently resides in Indianapolis with his girlfriend and infant son.
+Harrison is the son of Dennis and Ida Harrison.
+Dennis is a 10-year-veteran of the NFL.
+His sister is Isabelle Harrison, a power forward for the New York Liberty and USK Praha.
+He has one son.